madetech/blog/posts/the-digital-classroom.md

 ### Partner

-As far as potential partner go, here are a few of the things you should look out
+Here are a few of the things you should look out for in a potential partner:
-for:

 - As obvious as this may sound, don't hire your nephew to create your website.
   Go for a company with experience in building tailored solutions for businesses.
 Keep in mind that paying for expertise will prevent you from spending more due to unforeseen problems.
-- To protect you from high costs up front and to make sure you end up with the best fit for your institution, prefer potential partner who practice [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)
+- To protect you from high up front costs and to make sure you end up with the best fit for your institution, prefer potential partner who practice [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery)
 - Try to find a partner with previous experience dealing with your industry, as Education has a distinct set of requirement and practices.

 ### Implementation

-- Start small
-- Feedback
-- Iterate often
+When it is time to start making the digital transformation a reality, it is important that it'd be done in a timely manner.
+Again, try to start small, provide frequent feedback to your technological partner so that they can iterate quickly on proposed solutions.
+With both parties doing their part, you can be confident in the quality, usefulness, and overall fit of the end product.

 ## Conclusion